albertzak/open/readme.md

-deeper design challenges that remain: dynamic sets of nodes, or anything that can't be put in the text ahead of time; think web clients a general purpose clean up mechanism, when a process should no longer be also, the problem of mapping text to some (async!) (multiple!) physical processes somewhere what happen if i delete a function/statement? diff versions of "same" function running on diff nodes
+deeper design challenges that remain: dynamic sets of nodes, or anything that can't be put in the text ahead of time; think web clients a general purpose clean up mechanism, when a process should no longer be what happen if i delete a function/statement? diff versions of "same" function running on diff nodes